 Thank you for visiting my site.
 Like my life, this space is bit eclectic.
 There is information about my music and some of the jazz community work, here in Canada and in Mongolia, which I’ve been fortunate to be involved in.
 And then, there’s “the day job” - another passion that consumes and has taken me around the world to be constantly challenged and inspired.
 Many times these interests overlap and lead to adventure.
 Glimpses of that are in the gallery.

-If you’d like to stay in touch, you may subscribe to my newsletter where I share news and stories about my gigs and adventures (musical and otherwise, here and abroad).
-At times, I might also share information about other musical events which I think may be of special interest.
+You can subscribe to my newsletter using the "subscribe" button on my home page.
+I share news and stories about my gigs and adventures (musical and otherwise, here and abroad).
+I also share information about other musical events which I think may be of special interest.

 Northern Lights Quartet

 Northern Lights is a collective comprised of some of Calgary’s most popular freelance musicians performing a mixture of traditional and contemporary jazz styles.
 The Northern Lights quartet has evolved from a number of ensembles that have consistently worked toward the development of spacious and interactive music which evokes the unbounded expanse of the Canadian prairies.
 The configuration of the ensemble varies, drawing on its members Deb Rasmussen (vocals), Keith Smith (guitar), Kai Poscente (bass), Robin Tufts (percussion), Simon Fisk (acoustic bass), John Hyde (acoustic bass) and Bruce Petherick (piano).

 Northern Lights repertoire includes songs penned by guitarist Keith Smith, bassist John Hyde and vocalist Deb Rasmussen.
 Influences include Bill Frisell, Pat Metheney, Charlie Haden, Abby Lincoln and Shirley Horn.